ayanyan/blockly-poor-editor/README.md

-# A Blockly editor
+# A Blockly Editor

 This software provides a web-based programming environment for a novice.
-The main language is Blockly.
+The target programming language is Blockly.
+Since Blockly is highly customizable, your original languages can be used in this editor.

 ## Quick Start